sagemath/sage/src/doc/en/developer/doctesting.rst

 but not change the expected results of examples, use the option ``--only-tags``.
 This mode is suitable for mostly unattended runs on many files.

+With the option ``--verbose``, the doctest fixer shows the doctester's messages one by one and reports the changes made.

 .. warning::

    While the doctest fixer guarantees to preserve any comments that